 Contact tracing apps use exactly this technology.
 Every app user permanently sends out beacon signals and the devices in immediate vicinity receive them.
 Since each beacon also sends along an anonymous ID (EphID), it is easy to record which smartphones have encountered each other.
 With BitsaboutMe, you can then see how many beacons were captured by your smartphone, when and where.

 No, BitsaboutMe is not a contact tracing app.
 BitsaboutMe receives the anonymous identifiers (EphID) sent out by other contact tracing apps, anonymizes them and makes the encounters transparent to you.
 But BitsaboutMe does not send any EphID itself and does not receive warnings about possible infections.
 These functionalities are reserved to official contact tracing apps.
 We complement such apps by making BLE data transparent and thus also usable for you.

 If you use 2-factor authentication for your email account, you will need to make an additional setting to import your emails to BitsaboutMe.

 Sign in with your email account and navigate to the security settings.
 There you should find in the login/password settings an option to generate app passwords.
 Create a seperate password for BitsaboutMe, which you can use to connect your email account to BitsaboutMe.
-Detailed instructions on how it works for Gmail can be found here.

 To import your data from REWE, you must first enable the REWE eBon in your customer account.
 To do so, log in with your REWE customer account, connect your PAYBACK card and activate the REWE eBon.
 Once you have done this, you can connect REWE to BitsaboutMe and import your shopping data into your PDS.
 You can find detailed instructions here.